selforganising/foundersandcoders/_includes/faq.md

 The minimum commitment is eight weeks on-site Monday to Friday, 10am-6pm.
 There is homework, too.

 **How is the classroom organised?**
-The course is project-based with students working in teams of three or four and a maximum of 16 students in total.
-Students take turns to deliver seminars, run code reviews, manage projects, and edit their team's website.
+The course is project-based with 16 students working in teams of four.
+Students take turns to deliver seminars, run code reviews, manage projects, and edit their team's online presence.

 **How much does it cost?**
 There are no fees.